buehler/dotnet-operator-sdk/docs/webhooks.md

     ```
 6.  **Configure Kubernetes:** Create `ValidatingWebhookConfiguration` or `MutatingWebhookConfiguration` Kubernetes resources.
 These tell the API server to send admission requests for specific resources/operations to your operator's webhook service endpoint (usually `/mutate/{webhook-name}` or `/validate/{webhook-name}`).
     *   **Important:** Manually creating these YAML configurations can be complex.
 The KubeOps [CLI Tool](./cli.md) is **highly recommended** for generating these based on your webhook attributes: `dotnet kubeops generate webhooks --assembly /path/to/your/operator.dll --output-path ./deployment`.
+    *   Additionally, the command `dotnet kubeops generate operator` (which also generates RBAC) creates the necessary Kubernetes `Service` manifest required to expose your webhook endpoints within the cluster so the API server can reach them.

 ### Validation Webhook Example